 A GoodFellas rewatch is a nostalgia-inducing practice that I regularly partake in and, if you do the same, you'll likely also have been reminded of how off the charts the styling is.
-Granted, they may commit murder for spilled drinks, but they sure do look good.
+Granted, they may commit murder for spilled drinks, but they sure look good while doing it.

 With the narrative beginning in the '50s and weaving through four decades and several sartorial shifts, there are plenty of rewind-worthy talking points when it comes to style.
 A particularly standout one, though, is the wild knit shirt rotations that are on display.

 Everything you need to know about knit shirts for men in 2023

 In post-war Italy, the design's ribbed bottom and distinct colorful stripes became hugely popular, often worn above a tank top to ensure that your favorite piece of shirting doesn't get too dirty in hot weather.